Survive The Onset

 There was pride in his voice.

 Memo nodded slowly.
-“Yeah.
-It is.
+“Thanks.
 It’s just… some days I feel like I’m barely keeping up.
 Work, Lucia, trying not to be the asshole her mom says I am.”
 He looked at Tony.
 “Probably sounds stupid compared to what you deal with.”

 A deck of cards appeared.
 A speaker played old music at low volume.
 Beers clinked.
 Laughter came easier now, worn smooth by time and comfort.